 The Vall d'Aran is at the western edge of the Catalan Pyrenees and the northwestern corner of Catalonia.
 North of the main Pyrenean axis, it's the Catalan Pyrenees' only Atlantic valley, opening north into the plains of Aquitania and drained by the Garonne, which flows into the Atlantic Ocean above Bordeaux.
 The 48-km (30-mile) drive from Bonaigua Pass to the Pont del Rei border with France follows the riverbed.

-Atlantic personality is evidenced by its climate—wet and cold—and its language: the 6,000 inhabitants speak Aranés, a dialect of Gascon French derived from the Occitan language group.
+The valley's Atlantic personality is evident in its climate—wet and cold—and its language: the 6,000 inhabitants speak Aranés, a dialect of Gascon French derived from the Occitan language group.
 (Spanish and Catalan are also universally spoken.)
 Originally part of the Aquitanian county of Comminges, the Vall d'Aran maintained feudal ties to the Pyrenees of Spanish Aragón and became part of Catalonia–Aragón in the 12th century.
 In 1389 the valley was assigned to Catalonia.